ahemyu/nvimConfig/README.md

 This installs Neovim stable, copies this config to `~/.config/nvim`, syncs plugins, and installs Mason tools.

-## Windows one-shot install
+## Windows install

-After cloning this repo on the target machine, run in PowerShell:
+After cloning this repo run in PowerShell:

 ```powershell
 ./install-windows.ps1